george-chou/CRROG/README.md

 Customised realtime resume online generator

+## MySQL

+To check database structures, please refer to domain codes (`User.java` and `Company.java`);
+Please set the username and password of the source code corresponding with your MySQL.

+## Deployment

-For deployment, please put your private key at the same path of `README.md` and update your public DNS in `.circleci/config.yml`.
+Please put your private key at the same path of `README.md` and update your public DNS in `.circleci/config.yml`;

-To check database structures, please refer to domain codes (`User.java` and `Company.java`).
+Connect GitHub to CircleCI and create a building label for deployment on `README.md`.

 ## DEV MANUAL